GaetanLepage/phd-manuscript/sections/2_simulator/3_simulator/2_components.typ

 Additionally, the _Room_ module provides a convenient interface for dynamically adding and positioning both sources and microphones.
 It ensures the validity of all locations at any time.
 The different audio objects have the ability to be pinned to a grid of arbitrary resolution.
-Such a feature permits, for instance, to effortlessly compute the listened signal at all possible positions in the room.
+Such a feature permits, for instance, the ability to effortlessly compute the listened signal at all possible positions in the room.
 Contrarily, one could fix the microphone position and collect the received audio for evenly distributed source localizations.

 Lastly, a plotting helper has been implemented to handily visualize the state of the room and its content.